thesammykins/ptv_mcp/examples/README.md

 **Claude Desktop configuration** template for MCP server integration.
 Copy this to your Claude Desktop configuration file and update the paths and credentials.

+**Note**: The project now includes a root-level `mcp.json` file that provides a more convenient configuration option with environment variable substitution.

 ## Prerequisites

 Before running any examples: